d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 # Third loop..
 ```

-There is however a massive concern about this solution: *"The file/URL and arguments are parsed by the Spr engine **before** they are sent to the shell, i.e. generic and database-dependent placeholders can be used"*.
-Because placeholders are always resolved first in the process, we cannot include PowerShell variables inside with `{REF:I@I:0 $exluded_uids}`.
-In fact, placeholders can be considered as constant values when used in command line arguments.
-This behavior also prevents the use of loops or conditional flows.
+There is however a massive concern about this solution.
+As explained in the documentation: *"The file/URL and arguments are parsed by the Spr engine **before** they are sent to the shell"*.
+Because placeholders are always resolved first in the process, we cannot include PowerShell variables inside `{REF:I@I:0 $exluded_uids}`.
+In fact, placeholders can be considered as constant values when used in command line arguments, preventing their use in loops or conditional flows.

 ### "Variables"